Peter Freudenthaler: Participation in Fool's Garden

 — —dialogue between journalists from Chas newspaper and Peter Freudenthaler (1998).

 In December 1995, Freudenthaler's first daughter was born.
-On the day of birth, the band's fans came to the musician's house and sang the song "Lemon Tree" under his window.
+On the day of her birth, the band's fans came to the musician's house and sang the song "Lemon Tree" under his window.

 The song "Lemon Tree" became a hit shortly before the start of the final exams at the University of Stuttgart.
 To fully devote time to music, Freudenthaler had to drop out of the university.
 Although, according to his words, already from the second semester of education, his studies faded into the background, since even then he began to dedicate most of his time to playing in a group.
 The income from his musical activity was sufficient so that in 1996 Peter could quit his regular job and become a professional musician.
 In one of his interviews Peter told that one of the first purchases with the money received from the sales of Dish of the Day and "Lemon Tree" was a Mercedes-Benz W210 for 50,000 DM.
 The Zweites Deutsches Fernsehen TV channel claims that Freudenthaler receives 50,000 euros annually in royalties.

 Following the commercial success of "Lemon Tree" and Dish of the Day, Peter Freudenthaler embarked on a worldwide concert tour with Fool's Garden, playing over 100 shows around the world.
 However, the band could not repeat the success of their only hit.
 In an interview for the Bild newspaper, the musician admitted that he was "almost happy" that Fool's Garden did not achieve repeated success, as he had to spend a very long time on tours away from his family.
 According to him, this allowed him to concentrate on the really important things, for example, he was able to see how his children grew up.